 Vegetarians in Mexico

 So do you have to do a lot of research when you are traveling as a vegetarian in Mexico?
-I always do tons of research when I am traveling.
+I always do tons of research when I am traveling and I was surprised at the different types of vegetarianism in Mexico.
 Since we were expats in Mexico City, I had done enough research to find different types of Vegetarian Mexican food.
 Read on to find my experiences as a Vegetarian traveller in Mexico.

 Find out my recommendations for Mexican food vegetarian tours